balena-os/jetson-flash/Orin_Flash/README_ALT.md

 - Ensure a NVME drive is attached to the Seeed reComputer J4012
 - Download your balenaOS image from balena-cloud, unpack and write it to a USB stick.
 We recommend using <a href="https://www.balena.io/etcher">Etcher</a>.
 - Place the balenaOS unpacked image inside the folder ~/images on your HOST PC.
 This location will be automatically bind-mounted in the container image in the `/data/images/` folder
+- Put the Seeed reComputer J4012 in Force Recovery mode:
+  1. Ensure the device is powered off and the power adapter disconnected.
-- Put the Seeed reComputer J4012 in Force Recovery mode by connecting the FC REC and GND pins with a jumper cable.
-The pins are located on the carrier board, under the Jetson Orin NX module
+  2. Open the top lid of the reComputer and place a jumper across the Force Recovery Mode pins.
+These are pins ("GND") and ("FC REC") and are located on the carrier board, under the Orin NX module.
+  3. Connect your host computer to the device's USB-C connector.
+  4. Connect the power adapter to the Power Jack [J2].
+  5. The device will automatically power on in Force Recovery Mode.
 - Insert the USB stick created above in any of the USB ports of the Seeed reComputer J4012 Flashing
 - Navigate to the `Orin_Flash` folder and run the Docker image by executing the `build_and_run.sh` script:
 ```